GuineaBot3Labs/GuineaBot3/README.md

     py -m pip install -r requirements.txt

-finally you will have to have cuda installed. this is the hardest part because you need a GPU with 24 GBs of memory AND cuda compatible.
-If you don't have this luxury you can always play against my bot <a href="https://lichess.org/@/GuineaBot3">here</a> or maybe try out my more compact bot [here.][compact-link]
+finally, you can skip this part as this part is optional, if you do not have cuda installed and you want to run this on a GPU for training acceleration, you can download cuda on the official website along with the needed nvidia driver, this part is a pain, if you just want to see the thing working, you can always play against my bot <a href="https://lichess.org/@/GuineaBot3COMPACT">here</a>, of course this is the COMPACT bot, not the Parallel-COMPACT bot, so I will make a new account for the parallel-compact version soon!
+WHEEK WHEEK!!!

 ## USAGE ##